SDSUAIClub25-26/workshops/HandTrackingCV/README.md

 - MediaPipe (hand detection)
 - Matplotlib (visualization)
 - NumPy (numerical computing)
-- Jupyter (notebooks)
+- ipykernel (notebooks)

-## Step 6: Select Python Interpreter in VS Code
+## Step 6: Select correct Python Interpreter in VS Code (if it prompts you again)

 1. Press `Ctrl+Shift+P` (Cmd+Shift+P on Mac)
 2. Type "Python: Select Interpreter"
 3. Choose the interpreter from your virtual environment:
    - Look for the path containing `myenv` or your venv name

-## Step 7: Run the imports in the completed notebook or create your own and import libraries
+## Step 7: Run the imports in the completed notebook or create your own notebook and import libraries

 If 'Everything Imported Successfully' is printed out you are good to go!